Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Short answer

 Black Optix focuses on automotive window tint and detailing services with a tinting-led operating model.
-Polar Tint extends across six paint and glass protection lines including residential and commercial film, ceramic coating, paint protection film, and vehicle wraps — all on top of a parent-supplier relationship through Glacier Manufacturing that delivers 20–30% lower cost of goods.
+Polar Tint extends across six paint and glass protection lines including residential and commercial film, ceramic coating, paint protection film, and vehicle wraps — all on top of a manufacturer-direct relationship through affiliate Glacier Manufacturing that delivers 20–30% lower cost of goods.
 Choose Black Optix for a regional tint-and-detail concept.
 Choose Polar Tint for supplier economics, broader service mix, and a 10-year flagship operating evidence base.

 Side by side — 17 factors